 Interested in this tour?
 Book it here.

 The great thing about the light and sound show at Marina Bay is that it is visible from both sides of the water.
 If you are standing in front of the hotel looking towards the city you can hear the music and see the projected images on the water fountains.
 From the city side looking towards the hotel you see not only the water fountains but also a series of lasers which light up Marina Bay Sands and the ArtScience Museum.
 Easily the most technologically advanced light and sound show in Singapore; I much preferred the view from the hotel.
 Here, bubble machines create a shimmering cloud above your head and you can see the impressive images of Singaporean children projected onto the wall of water.
-The music is highly emotive and includes ‘It’s a wonderful world’ by Louis Armstrong.
+The music is highly emotive, inspired by live orchestral compositions.

 - MRT: Bayfront